'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KVIA

 “I really do think that we will get on top of this by summer or late summer, because I think everything now is moving in the right direction,” Offit said.

-Dr. Ashish Jha, dean of Brown University’s school of public health, also said Friday the vaccination situation in the United States “is getting better.”
+Dr. Ashish Jha, dean of Brown University’s school of public health, also said Friday the vaccination situation in the US “is getting better.”

 “We’re doing about 1.3 million (shots) a day (and) it got thrown off a little by the snowstorm,” Jha said.
 “We can get to 2 (million a day), or even better than that.”